Scrum for Hardware Development

 “Agile has crossed the chasm” said recently to me Lyssa Adkins.
 Yes, I can fully agree that it’s true for Software development, but we’re not even to early adopters in Hardware.
 And Hardware development is at least ten times bigger than Software market.
 So the revolution is coming, no matter if your company is ready for it or not.

-If you'd like to learn more about Scrum outside Software development, please check our Case Study from Scrum in Sales and Customer Support teams.
+If you'd like to learn more about Scrum outside Software development, please check our customers' Case Studies from Scrum in Sales and Customer Support teams.